 Those tricks allow you to “close” your work space when you’re done, it’s a ritual that tells your mind you’re “leaving the office”.
 I’ll talk more about rituals later in this article.

-A last option is to work from a coworking space.
+Another option is to work from a coworking space.
 It’s not exactly work-from-home, but it still has the advantage of reducing your travel time to the office.

-When your office also has other purposes
+When your private office also has other purposes

 I’ve adopted some techniques to tell my brain when we’re in work mode and when we’re in free time mode:

-• I close the door of my office when I’m working.
+- I close the door of my office when I’m working.
 This way, I do not see other parts of the house.
 It’s another kind of physical barrier I can put between work and private life.

-• When the day’s over and I want to stay in my office, I hide all my work stuff in a drawer.
+- When the day’s over and I want to stay in my office, I hide all my work stuff in a drawer.
 This way, I don’t see them and it’s also a kind of ritual marking the end of the day.
 When my personal activity requires some material, taking it out of its drawer is also a ritual telling my brain that we’re going to change activity.

-• You can find other tokens that suit you: it could be changing a frame on the wall that is facing you when seated at your desk, taking your debugging duck out for working hours and putting it away when work is done for the day (ideally replacing it by a private life token).
+- You can find other tokens that suit you: it could be changing a frame on the wall that is facing you when seated at your desk, or taking your debugging duck out for working hours and putting it away when work is done for the day (ideally replacing it by a private life token).

-• I also try to perform the same activity every day when work is over.
+- I also try to perform the same activity every day when work is over.
 For the moment, that activity is a short session of yoga.
-You could go walk around the block, watch an episode of your favourite show, have a snack… I would strongly advise finding something that happens outside of your office.
+You could go walk around the block, watch an episode of your favorite show, have a snack… I would strongly advise finding something that happens outside of your office.
 It doesn’t need to take long, just a few minutes of a meaningful activity can do the trick.

 Rituals